anirbandas7/anirbandas7.github.io/_pages/about.md

 ---
 About Me
 ======
-I am currently an Assistant Professor at NIIT University, Neemrana, Rajasthan.
-I have completed his Ph.D. in Computer Science and Engineering from the Indian Institute of Information Technology Guwahati, India.
-Post Ph.D., I have worked as a Post Doctoral Fellow in the Dept. of Computer Science and Engineering at the Indian Institute of Technology Kharagpur.
+I am currently an Assistant Professor at [NIIT University](https://niituniversity.in), Neemrana, Rajasthan.
+I have completed my Ph.D. in Computer Science and Engineering from the [Indian Institute of Information Technology Guwahati] (https://www.iiitg.ac.in), India.
+Post Ph.D., I have worked as a Post Doctoral Fellow in the Dept. of Computer Science and Engineering at the [Indian Institute of Technology Kharagpur](http://www.iitkgp.ac.in).

 My research interest primarily involves Sensing, Human-Computer Interaction and the Internet of Things.
 My earlier research works addressed in-network data fusion, machine inference on low-power devices, sentiment analysis on textual data, and detecting communities in social networks.
 Apart from that I have 3+ years of teaching experience at both abroad and within the country.